Constraining the lensing dispersion from the angular clustering of binary black hole mergers: Conclusion

 The lensing dispersion contains rich cosmological information and is a key quantity for advancing our understanding of the small-scale structure of the Universe.
 At high redshifts, gravitational waves have the potential to serve as a powerful tool for measuring the lensing dispersion.
 However, the lack of redshift information limits its effectiveness.
 Developing new methods to measure the lensing dispersion without relying on redshift information is crucial for advancing the applications of gravitational waves at high redshifts.

 In this paper, we have developed a method to measure the lensing dispersion using gravitational wave sources without requiring redshift data.
 Our approach is to utilize the angular clustering of gravitational wave sources to constrain the dispersion of the distance-redshift relation.
 We have found that the amplitudes of the angular power spectra of gravitational wave sources are a decreasing function of the lensing dispersion.
-We have confirmed that the angular power spectra can be measured with reasonable signal-to-noise ratios.
+Assuming that a sufficient number of gravitational wave events can be localized with angular uncertainties smaller than the scale corresponding to $\ell_{\mathrm{max}}=100$, we have confirmed that the angular power spectra can be measured with reasonable signal-to-noise ratios.
 However, there is a significant degeneracy between the lensing dispersion and the linear bias of gravitational wave sources.
 Based on the Fisher analysis, we have shown that a joint analysis combining the auto-correlation of gravitational wave sources with their cross-correlation with spectroscopic galaxies partially breaks the degeneracy to place meaningful constraints on the lensing dispersion.